iosonofabio/bi2-ss12-p6/README.md

-bi2-ss12-p6
+Project 6 for Bioinformatics II SS12 Uni-Tübingen
 ===========

-Project 6 for Bioinformatics II SS12 Uni-Tübingen
+This is a test message.